The Swiss voice in the world since 1935

 + Get the most important news from Switzerland in your inbox

 Handed in last February, the initiative calls for a 50% inheritance tax on sums of CHF50 million ($56 million) and above to finance the ecological transformation of the Swiss economy.
-According to calculations by initiators – the Young Socialists (JUSO) party – this tax would raise around CHF6 billion a year.
+According to calculations by its initiators – the Young Socialists (JUSO) party – this tax would raise around CHF6 billion a year.
 Federal and cantonal authorities could then invest this money in climate protection measures, JUSO says.

 + Could a hike in inheritance tax lead to a billionaire exodus?

 By age, 44% of 15-34-year-olds accept the text, with a further 8% “rather” in support.
-This drops to 19% and 8% for 35-54 year-olds, and for those over 55, the rejection is clear-cut, at 80%.
+This drops to 19% and 8% for 35-54 year-olds, and for those over 55, the rejection is clear-cut at 80%.

 Given that the Swiss government has already refused to draw up a counter-proposal to the idea, and that it will shortly transmit its message on the initiative to parliament, the majority of those questioned see no need for a counter-proposal either.
 Some 54% were satisfied with the current legal situation, 27% wanted a counter-proposal and 17% favoured the initiative.